ellakoa/postcard-poem/content/posts/the-grand-shaft.md

   Rhythmic sounds through the lower arch
   Footsteps as armies marched,
-  voices falling silent before the climb,
+  voices falling silent before the climb, then murmurs, counting,
-  Then murmurs, counting,
   202 steps, each staircase, each time.

   Standing in the well of light
   I contemplate each spiral flight
-  With each twist and turn I hear their comradely and the fear
+  With each twist and turn I hear the comradely and the fear

   The walls fall silent as I climb
   202 steps, each staircase, each time.